 If you would like to skip directly to the permit process and bypass the “Rates and FAQs” sections, please scroll down to the “Technical Resources” section at the bottom of this page.
 The Off-Interstate application is provided in PDF format along with the OTE Sign Program cover letter explaining the permit process.

-Oregon Travel Experience Off-Interstate sign fees are determined by location of the signs as well as traffic density (how much traffic passes by the closest milepost)
+Oregon Travel Experience Off-Interstate sign fees are determined by location of the signs as well as traffic density (how much traffic passes by the closest milepost).
+You may download the following fee schedule for all sign types (PDF).
+If you need more assistance, please telephone our office at 503-373-0086.

 Advance Sign: The first or primary sign installed in any given direction of travel, is known as the advance sign.
 This blue sign is usually ¼ mile from the intersection.
 It has a directional designation, (e.g. “next left”), a service designation, (e.g. gas, food, lodging, or camping), and a business logo plaque.
 On the billing invoice, these signs are referred to as “ADV”.